AccessManager/access-manager/README.md

 ### Supported NAC/Router Vendors:
 - Mikrotik

-**FOLLOWING INSTALLATION GUIDE IS FOR ACCESS MANAGER 3.0-BETA, WHICH IS YET TO BE RELEASED.**

 ## Installation
 Access Manager is written in PHP (Laravel Framework) and uses MySQL for database storage.
 Thus requires one time setup process to be followed.
 And this is going to be a lengthy one.
 And with that in mind, lets get started.